Friendly Bookmark: www.mass.gov/dta/retailers

-Effective July 27, 2012, M.G.L. c.18 s.
-5J, as amended by Chapter 161 of the Acts of 2012, makes it unlawful for some types of establishments to accept DTA cash assistance used in any Electronic Benefit Transfer (EBT) transaction.
+M.G.L. c.18, s.
+5J, as amended by Chapter 158 of the Acts of 2014 makes it unlawful for some types of establishments to accept DTA cash assistance used in any Electronic Benefit Transfer (EBT) transaction.
 Direct cash assistance includes Transitional Aid to Families with Dependent Children (TAFDC) and Emergency Aid to the Elderly, Disabled, and Children (EAEDC).

-Retailers must comply with the laws of the Commonwealth, including this new law.
+Retailers must comply with the amended law.
 A store owner who knowingly violates this law may be subject to fines of $500 for a first offense, $500 to $2500 for second offenses, and $2500 or more for third or subsequent offenses.
-Store owners may also face disciplinary action in connection with their license to sell alcoholic beverages and/or their license to sell lottery tickets, if applicable.

 - Ammunitions dealers